 The National Ayurveda Day is celebrated on the Dhanvantari Jayanti.
 The Hindu God Dhanvantari is considered as the propagator of Ayurveda.
 His birthday is observed two days before Diwali festival.

 The Hindu ancient story described Dhanvantari in the Puranas.
 He arose from the Ocean during the Samudramanthan with immortality nectar.
 Many worship Dhanvantari for good health on Dhanteras or Dhanvantari Trayodashi.
 The government has declared this Trayodashi as National Ayurveda Day.

 The government has taken this decision to encourage the practitioners and students of Ayurveda.
 A dedicated day for Ayurveda will also increase the awareness about Ayurveda in society.

-When Is The First National Ayurveda Day?
+When Was The First National Ayurveda Day Celebrated?

 The first National Ayurveda Day is observed on October 28, 2016.
 The declaration from the government was welcomed by professors associated with Ayurveda.

 Lord Dhanvantari was placed in the centre of the logo.
 There are five petals in the logo which symbolize Pancha Mahabhuta.
 The three dots below the petals represent Vata, Pitta and Kapha, the fundamental principals of Ayurveda.
 An overleaf encircling all the elements describe nature is the best way for healing.

 |2020||November 13, 2020||Ayurveda for COVID|

 |2016||October 28, 2016||Ayurveda for Prevention and Control of Diabetes|

 On National Ayurveda Day, the Ministry of AYUSH facilitates three to four Ayurveda experts with the National Dhanwantari Ayurveda Award.
 The award comprises of citation, trophy (Dhanwantari Statue) and a cash reward of five lakh.